Zuehlke/SHMACK/README.md

 * As of 2015-11-13 **all data in HDFS is lost** when scaling down, e.g. from 10 to 5 Slave nodes.
 This is a blocking issue.
 If unresolved productive use of the Stack is not possible. see **[here](https://github.com/Zuehlke/SHMACK/blob/master/03_analysis_design/Issues/Issue-10%20HDFS-Access/Scaling%20Test.docx)** According to the mesosphere development team (chat), this issue is addressed by **[maintenance primitives](https://mesosphere.com/blog/2015/10/07/mesos-inverse-offers/)**.
 But it is not clear when it will be finished.
 * Make sure that admin access to the Mesos Master console is secure.
 As of 2015-11-27 only **passwordless** http access is possible. https needs to be implemented.
 * Data Locality, e.g. How do we minimze latency between data storage and Spark workers?
+* Not all DCOS Packages are production ready.
+  * Those from [Mesosphere Universe](https://github.com/mesosphere/universe) should in a useable state, but even for Spark the info states that it is still "in beta and there may be bugs, incomplete features, incorrect documentation or other discrepencies"
+  * Those from [Mesosphere Multiverse](https://github.com/mesosphere/multiverse) are all experimental.

 # FAQ
 <a name="avoidBill" />